yquake2/yquake2/doc/030_configuration.md

   desired target frame rate.

-Putting it all together we come up with three so to say standard configurations that can be used as a baseline for experiments:
+Putting it all together we come up with three so to say standard configurations that can be used as a baseline for experiments.
+For a 60hz display:

 * Precise frame rate and slightly imprecise timings:
   * `busywait` set to `1`.